sparsh-ai/recohut/docs/02-storage/lab-data-loading-python/README.md

-# Loading Data in Python
+# Lab: Loading Data in Python

 In this lab, we will learn how to load various file formats in Python.